Sona-Fathima12/VSDIAT-openlane/README.md

 ![WhatsApp Image 2025-06-18 at 10 13 29 PM](https://github.com/user-attachments/assets/de645b5b-ce4e-4df5-8131-5f83ca6ed967)

+Rise Transition Time Calculation

+Rise Transition Time = Time taken for output to rise to 80% - Time taken for output to rise to rise to 20%

+20 % of output = 660mV

+80% of output = 2.64V

 ![WhatsApp Image 2025-06-18 at 10 13 53 PM](https://github.com/user-attachments/assets/39e866f0-02f6-4e11-b16a-5c8451af672c)

+Rise transition Time = 2.24638 – 2.18242 = 0,06396 ns = 63.96 ps

+Fall Transition Time Calculation

+Fall Transition Time = Time taken for output to fall to 20% - Time taken for output to fall to 80%

+20 % of output = 660mV

+80% of output = 2.64V

 ![WhatsApp Image 2025-06-18 at 10 14 22 PM](https://github.com/user-attachments/assets/c0a29994-cf06-408d-ad67-d0d335f4a639)

+Fall Transition Time = 4.0955 – 4.0536 = 0.0419 ns = 41.9 ps

+Rise Cell Delay Calculation

+Rise Cell Delay = Time taken for output to rise to 50 % - Time taken for input to fall to 50%

+50 % of 3.3 V = 1.65 V

 ![WhatsApp Image 2025-06-18 at 10 14 54 PM](https://github.com/user-attachments/assets/d933c87d-21e0-4625-8a6d-36b960c20f09)

+Rise Cell Delay = 2.2144 – 2.15008 = 0.06136 ns = 61.36 ps

+Fall Cell Delay Calculation

+Fall Cell Delay = Time Taken For Output to Fall to 50% - Time taken for input to rise to 50 %

+50 % of 3.3V = 1.65 V

+Fall Cell Delay = 4.07 – 4.05 = 0.02 ns = 20 ps

 ### Lab introduction to Sky130 pdk's and steps to download labs
 To know more about the Magic DRC we can go to the website:-  http://opencircuitdesign.com/magic/Technologyfiles/TheMagicTechnologyFileManual/DrcSection